skhoon4u/urp2024-counseling/README.md

 ## Usage

 1. Open your browser and navigate to http://localhost:3000.
+2. Login.
+If you haven't made an account, sign up first.
-2. Enter a message in the chat window and send it.
+3. Enter a message in the chat window and send it.
-3. If the message matches a rule-based response, you’ll receive an immediate reply.
+4. If the message matches a rule-based response, you’ll receive an immediate reply.
-4. For other messages, the BlenderBot model will generate a response.
+5. For other messages, the BlenderBot model will generate a response.